asmolentzov/play_fe/README.md

 ```
 http://localhost:8080/
 ```
-# This part will need updating:
-Currently the base URL for the backend is set to run using a locally deployed backend.
-You can point it to either the [deployed backend](https://morning-island-25788.herokuapp.com/) or [pull down and run the backend](https://github.com/asmolentzov/play_be) locally also.
+Currently the base URL for the backend is pointed to the [deployed backend](https://morning-island-25788.herokuapp.com/).
+If you wish to run the backend locally, you can [pull down and run the backend](https://github.com/asmolentzov/play_be), then update `index.js` with your local backend URL.

 ## How to Contribute
 If you wish to contribute to this repo, you are welcome to make a PR and we would be happy to review it.